vele616/monorepo/packages/jobboard/website/content/jobs/technical-lead-urbantz-HcqZB.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "Urbantz is searching for a technical lead that has 1+ years of successfully leading a remote people."
+summary: "Urbantz is searching for a Technical Lead that has 1+ years of successfully leading a remote people."
 summaryBackup: "Urbantz is looking for a technical lead that has experience in: #css, #operations, #javascript."
-featured: 20
+featured: 11
 ---

 Is improving technology along side your coworkers your passion?
 Do you thrive in a fast-changing scaling environment?
 Then become our new Technical Lead!